 Getting a cancer diagnosis is not something anyone wants to experience.
 So, when you can, try to avoid it by taking preventative measures.
 In the case of melanoma, do these simple things that will protect you, and share these tips with your children and your grandchildren, so that they develop good sun protection habits and avoid skin damage in their early years that could affect them years down the road.

-Beacon Cancer Care specializes in providing comprehensive, integrated care for patients diagnosed with all types of cancer, including extensive experience in treating melanoma.
-If you or someone close to you has been diagnosed with cancer, contact Beacon Cancer Care today, and find out what we can do to assist you on your cancer treatment journey.
+Beacon Clinic specializes in providing comprehensive, integrated care for patients diagnosed with all types of cancer, including extensive experience in treating melanoma.
+If you or someone close to you has been diagnosed with cancer, contact Beacon Clinic today, and find out what we can do to assist you on your cancer treatment journey.